South Dakota Clinics

 Dr. McCormick provides post-graduate mentorship, clinical training and supervised practice experience to recent graduates of the two Minneapolis colleges of acupuncture and Oriental medicine accredited by the Accreditation Commission for Acupuncture and Oriental Medicine. acaom.org

-Each intern / associate at the Sioux Falls clinic is a recent graduate with a Master's degree (MAOM) and have passed the National Board examinations for Acupuncture and Oriental Medicine.**
+Each intern / associate at the Rapid City and Sioux Falls clinics are recent graduates with a Master's degree (MAOM) and have passed the National Board examinations for acupuncture and Oriental Medicine.**

 Since 1996 Dr. McCormick has been a professional clinical supervisor and professor of acupuncture and Traditional Chinese Medicine at various acupuncture and natural medicine colleges throughout the United States including the acupuncture colleges in the Minneapolis area.
 He was one of the first twenty licensed acupuncturists in Minnesota by the Medical Board.
 Dr. McCormick's work as a pioneer in the acupuncture profession is demonstrated by him being the first licensed acupuncturists to lecture to physicians at the Mayo Clinic in Rochester, MN.
 In 1996 he was invited by the Mayo Clinic to give presentations to Mayo's physicians regarding current scientific and medical research in acupuncture and evidence based practice in complementary medicine.